BlackWolfWoof/yagpdb-cc/README.md

 + `snowflake converter` - Converts a user mention or snowflake (id) into a readable format
 + `sticky message` - A message that always stays visible in the channel
 + `yagpdb update` - Tells you when yagpdb was updated.
 Also shows additional info like when the last update was
++ `downtime announcement` - It will notify you after YAGPDB had some downtime.
+It will tell you when it was offline and for how long

 ---
 ##### Other custom command repositories: